 How to Calculate Your YouTube Earnings for 1 Million Views

-- Calculate monetized views: 1,000,000 x monetized view percentage (e.g., 1,000,000 x 0.6 = 600,000).
+- Calculate monetized views: Take that 1,000,000 and multiply it by your percentage (so, 1,000,000 x 0.6 = 600,000 views that actually made money).

 - Divide by 1,000: 600,000 / 1,000 = 600 units.

-- Multiply by CPM: 600 x $5 CPM = $3,000 gross ad revenue.
+- Multiply by CPM: 600 units x a $5 CPM = $3,000 in gross ad revenue.

 The Math Behind the Money: RPM vs. CPM